michellehorn/michellehorn/README.md

  ### Hi there! 👋

   I'm Michelle, a front-end developer based in Florianópolis/BR.
-Currently working at [@loft-br](https://github.com/loft-br)

 </br>